 Another option would be to make the insecticidal soap we mentioned above and add 4 teaspoons of isopropyl rubbing alcohol.
 (This step helps in penetration.)
 Pour it into a spray bottle that you have labeled explicitly and spray the infected areas every 3 days for 2 weeks.
 This should take care of the little pests.

 Commercial insecticidal soaps are much safer to use than the homemade recipes.
 The commercial products are made to kill certain and specific insects while not harming beneficial insects.
 They are biodegradable and they break down within a week or two so as not to harm plants or the environment.
 Scott's Ortho makes a Bug-B-Gone insect killer for lawns that will work great; just follow the instructions.

-To follow up and keep them from returning make sure your thatch layer

-    never gets thicker than 1/4 inch, keep your lawn moist and well watered

-    and try to avoid over fertilizing.
+To follow up and keep them from returning make sure your thatch layer never gets thicker than 1/4 inch, keep your lawn moist and well watered and try to avoid over fertilizing.

-    I'll say it again among these pages; once a year is really all that's

-    necessary.
-More on fertilizing here and here.
+Keep this in mind; once a year is really all that's necessary.
+More on fertilizing lawns and ferilizing tiops.